kvokka/activevalidation/README.md

         └── my_model_name.rb
 ```

+ for different versions of the records.
+Validation versions are stored in the selected backend.
 Validations themselves are stored in `ActiveValidation::Check`, 1 validation
 per one record. `ActiveValidation::Manifest` has many `ActiveValidation::Check`'s.

-`ActiveValidation::Manifest` and `ActiveValidation::Check` records are immutable
+`Manifest`'s and `Check`'s are immutable by design.
+Instead of updating or
-by design.
+patching the existed objects the developer should clone and create the new
+record.

 It is assumed that inside one version manifests are compatible.
 Verifier version
 is a border between new version and the existed one, which allows co-existing of
-both versions for some time.
+both versions at the same time.

 To control `ActiveValidation::Manifest`'s there is `ActiveValidation::Verifier`
 class.
 Each model with activated `ActiveValidation` has one corresponding
 `ActiveValidation::Verifier` instance (which can easily taken with
 `MyModelName.active_validation` method).
 Through this instance user can add or find
-Minifest.
+`Minifest`(s).

 ## Installation